-- 1) Project activities and planned results must demonstrate cross-border cooperation nature and developed touristic products must be joint.
+- Project activities and planned results must demonstrate cross-border cooperation nature.
 Detailed information on requirements for cross-border cooperation in section 4.1 "General requirements" of the Programme Manual. - 2) Projects must focus on cooperation activities.
 Therefore, investments in infrastructure improvements planned in the project work plan and with costs under CC6 and equipment purchases/upgrades with costs under CC5 will be eligible only in cases they complement soft and cooperation activities and are essential for reaching project objectives and results. - 3) Projects shall ensure effective and long-term use of cultural and natural heritage objects, services and products in a sustainable way. - 4) Developed tourism product/offer must be complete, fully functional and ready for use within project lifetime and/or by the project end.

-- 5) Organization of already existing cyclic/regular events, happening without projects (e.g., annual city celebrations, festivals, annual craftsmen markets etc.) are not supported.
-One-off touristic attraction activities, that are organized only during the project lifetime and are not linked to the project specific and/or communication objectives, are not supported. - 6) If stakeholders (e.g., national authorities, local municipalities, etc.) who would directly benefit from the project results are not involved in the project activities, the Application form must include an explicit information on who and how will use the project results during and after the project.
-Moreover, the Programme strongly advises respective PP to attach to the application a letter of support regarding intention to use the project results from relevant stakeholder/s as specified in section 5.1.
-"Application requirements". - 7) Projects shall coordinate their activities with similar projects in the Programme area to avoid overlapping of activities or to ensure synergy with them. - 8) In view of ensuring financial sustainability investments in infrastructure planned in the project work plan with costs under CC6 and equipment purchases/upgrades with costs planned under CC5 shall be used and properly maintained after the project end (see information on durability of project results in section 6.5 "Project closure and durability of project results" of the Programme Manual). - 9) The Programme recommends follow national/regional/local tourism marketing strategies and plans, if applicable, for organization of marketing campaigns. - 10) If development of ICT products (e.g., e-systems, databases, etc.) is planned in the project, approval from relevant authorities on development of such products must be submitted with the application, if required by national regulation. - 11) Applicants are invited to follow the "EUROPEAN QUALITY PRINCIPLES for EU-funded Interventions with potential impact upon Cultural Heritage", drafted by ICOMOS under the EC mandate of the European Year of Cultural Heritage 2018.
+- 5) One-off touristic attraction activities organized only during the project lifetime or organization of already existing cyclic/regular events (e.g., annual city celebrations, festivals, annual craftsmen markets etc.) are not supported. - 6) In case stakeholders (e.g., national, local municipalities, etc.) directly using project results are not involved in the project, explicit information how the project results will be used by the direct stakeholders during and/or after the project must be provided in the Application Form.
+In addition, the Programme recommends to provide letter of support from relevant stakeholders on the use of project results as specified in section 5.1 "Application requirements" of the Programme Manual. - 7) Projects shall coordinate their activities with similar projects in the Programme area to avoid overlapping of activities or to ensure synergy with them. - 8) In view of ensuring financial sustainability investments in infrastructure planned in the project work plan with costs under CC6 and equipment purchases/upgrades with costs planned under CC5 shall be used and properly maintained after the project end (see information on durability of project results in section 6.5 "Project closure and durability of project results" of the Programme Manual). - 9) The Programme recommends follow national /regional/local tourism marketing strategies and plans, if applicable, for organization of marketing campaigns. - 10) If development of ICT products (e.g., e-systems, databases, etc.) is planned in the project, approval from relevant authorities on development of such products must be submitted with the application, if required by national regulation. - 11) Applicants are invited to follow the "EUROPEAN QUALITY PRINCIPLES for EU-funded Interventions with potential impact upon Cultural Heritage", drafted by ICOMOS under the EC mandate of the European Year of Cultural Heritage 2018.

-&lt;sup>12 In Latvia: Cabinet of Ministers Regulation No. 597 of 31 August 2021 "Procedures for Supervising Development Projects for State Information Systems".
+&lt;sup>14 In Latvia: Cabinet of Ministers Regulation No. 597 of 31 August 2021 "Procedures for Supervising Development Projects for State Information Systems".